AustinT/book-summaries/fiction/novels.md

 nice tidbits of philosophy of science, and about inconsistencies or weird aspects of J.K.
 Rowling's description of the wizarding world.
 And it was quite funny!
 Overall I'd highly recommend reading it.

+# 2022-01-10: Dune

+A good sci-fi novel, which took me by surprise since there wasn't a huge focus on technology.
+Still, I would recommend it!